pcroch/address-book/README.md

 **A- HOW TO**

+    *It will launch all the Unit testing and Integration testing*

     Run: mvn clean test

-      It will launch all the Unit testing and Integration testing

-    To run a specific test
+    *To run a specific test class*
     For example: PersonRepositoryTest

     mvn -Dtest=PersonRepositoryTest test

+    *To run a specific test caes in a class*
+    For example: test_save_person_repository method in PersonRepositoryTest

+    mvn -Dtest=PersonRepositoryTest#test_save_person_repository test

 **B- Integration Testing Description**